amplitude/amplitude-docs/content/collections/retention-analysis/en/retention-analysis-interpret.md

 landing: true
 landing_blurb: 'Understand the different ways to measure retention'
 ---
 Amplitude’s **Retention Analysis** chart helps you drive product adoption by showing you how often users return to your product after triggering an initial event.
-This article will describe how the Retention Analysis chart works, and how you should interpret the data it contains.
+This article describes how the Retention Analysis chart works, and how you should interpret the data it contains.

 Analyzing your retention analysis data takes place in the chart area.
-There, you will be able to:
+There, you can:

 * Specify the method Amplitude uses to measure retention ([Return On or After](#return-on-or-after-formerly-known-as-unbounded), [Return On](#return-on-formerly-known-as-n-dayn), or [Return On (Custom)](#return-on-custom-formerly-known-as-customM))
 * View data for either [Retention or Change Over Time](#retention-vs-change-over-time)